CarlKho-Minerva/CP-PHASE4_Subvocalization_25TPE/docs/assignment/01_data_explanation.md

 | STOP | 1921.2 | 9.8 | [1854, 1991] |
 | REST | 1921.2 | 9.8 | [1856, 1989] |

-> **🔴 SMOKING GUN:** All four word classes have **identical** mean (1921.2) and standard deviation (9.7-9.8).
+> **SMOKING GUN:** All four word classes have **identical** mean (1921.2) and standard deviation (9.7-9.8).
 This indicates that the single-channel signal contains **no discriminative information** for word-level classification.
 The signal can detect *that* muscle activation occurred, but cannot distinguish *which word* was articulated.

 ### Transfer Learning Rationale
 **Open (Level 3) → Closed (Level 4)**

-We assume that the *temporal sequence* of muscle activation (e.g., G-H-O-S-T) remains consistent between open and closed mouth states, even if the *amplitude* changes.
+I assume that the *temporal sequence* of muscle activation (e.g., G-H-O-S-T) remains consistent between open and closed mouth states, even if the *amplitude* changes.
 - **Training (Level 3):** Learn the neuromuscular "signature" of the word with high Signal-to-Noise Ratio (SNR).
 - **Inference (Level 4):** Detect the same signature in the constrained, closed-mouth environment.